Chapter 4 : Ch. 4

 Gwen had barely finished reading the letter when students started filing in for class.
 She hastily shoved the letter into a drawer in her desk and made a conscious effort to keep a frown off her face.
 Sirius had written in a joking manner, but Gwen sensed real bitterness behind his words, and it worried her.
 But she couldn’t think about that then.
 She stood and walked out from behind her desk, leaning against the edge of it as her students took their seats.
 She tried her best to push thoughts of Sirius from her mind as she clapped her hands together once, her fingers intertwined.

 “So.
-Goblin rebellions…” she started, smiling at her class, and beginning her lecture.
+Giant Wars…” she started, smiling at her class, and beginning her lecture.

 It was almost midnight before Gwen finally finished a letter to her mother.
 She had been sitting at her desk all evening, grading assignments, as darkness slowly enveloped the outside world.
 She signed the letter and sat back with a sigh of accomplishment.
 She yawned, stretching her arms over her head.
 It had been a long day.
 Her feet dragged as she made her way over to the sofa by the fireplace.
 She plopped down, smiling as the heat from the fire brushed against her skin.
-She wanted to answer Sirius’ letter as well, but decided to just rest her eyes for a spell before attempting it so it wouldn’t be exhausted ramblings but real thoughts.
+She wanted to answer Sirius’ letter as well, but decided to just rest her eyes for a spell before attempting it so she could form coherent sentences instead of exhausted ramblings.
 Her eyes closed, and before a minute had gone by, she was fast asleep.

 Previous Chapter Next Chapter